Why Red Sea Is Red? (Color/Name Explanation)

 By scattering

-Sunlight reaches the sea and mixes with water molecules, plankton, etc. Since the light waves are tiny, the light waves will interact with even the smallest molecules in the water and begin to bounce off.
+Sunlight reaches the sea and mixes with water molecules, plankton, etc. Since the light waves are tiny, they interact with even the smallest molecules in the water and begin to bounce off.
 This bouncing process is called scattering.
-Also, it depends on how large the molecule is compared to the wavelength size and small particles.
+It depends on how large the molecule is compared to the wavelength size and small particles.

 Their wavelength will scratch a red light more scatter than blue light of the sea’s internal environment.
 The other colors, like blue, will absorb water, and only red will scatter.
-So the red will scatter sunlight in more directions than the blue, which creates red color in the red sea.
+So, the red will scatter sunlight in more directions than the blue, which creates a red color in the Red Sea.

 More Articles: